Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation

 Env B encourages agents to explore smaller sub-areas of the environment due to the integration of prior knowledge regarding the environment.
 This resulted in less dispersed trajectories for all use cases.
-Nevertheless, the introduction of cooperation incentives further adapts the trajectories so that agents can be close enough to support intermittent connectivity, while still allowing for the exploration of key areas.
+Nevertheless, the introduction of cooperation incentives further adapts the trajectories so that agents can be close enough to support intermittent connectivity while still allowing exploration of key areas.
 Without the support of external entities, there are also no additional incentives to disperse the trajectories of the explorer agents, as there is no associated gain.
-Brief meetings thus occur in between segments of exploration, enabling agents to exchange individual knowledge with a reduced impact on the exploration.
+Brief meetings thus occur between segments of exploration, enabling agents to exchange individual knowledge with a reduced impact on the exploration.
 The trajectories in the MUG use case balance cooperation opportunities and exploration with spatially condensed yet intertwined trajectories.
-These reasons support the reduced performance gap in the exploration metrics between the MUG use case and the baseline.
+These reasons support the reduced performance gap in the exploration metrics between the MUG use case and the Baseline A.

-Considering a role-based behaviour loop in the NART cooperation led to an overall worse performance on Goal 1.
-M-EE1 overall maintained the performance gap relative to the baseline, with performance gaps of approximately 9.9\%, 12\%, and 16.3\% for metrics $E$, $TPOC$, and $EP$.
-On the other hand, the M-EE2 use case verified a different evolution of metrics between environments.
-Overall, the performance gap of M-EE2 is greater than that of M-EE1 in both environments, compared to the baseline.
-Metrics $TPOC$ and $EP$ reduced the performance gap towards the baseline from 26.3\% and 31,5\% in Env A to 16.9\% and 26.2\% in Env B, respectively.
+Considering a role-based behaviour loop in the NART cooperation led to one of the worse performances on Goal 1.
+M-EE1 overall maintained the performance gap relative to the Baseline A, with performance gaps of approximately 9.9\%, 12\%, and 16.3\% for metrics $E$, $TPOC$, and $EP$.
+The M-EE2 use case verified a different evolution of metrics between environments.
+Overall, the performance gap of M-EE2 is greater than that of M-EE1 in both environments, compared to the Baseline A. Metrics $TPOC$ and $EP$ reduced the performance gap towards the Baseline A from 26.3\% and 31.5\% in Env A to 16.9\% and 26.2\% in Env B, respectively.

-In contrast, the performance gap of metric $E$ increased from 9.7\% to 13.7\%.
-Unlike the two remaining, metric $E$ accounts for time discounts applied to the POC values of the agents.
-Considering role-based incentives does increase the gain of reporting in the path optimisation.
+In contrast, the performance gap of M-EE1 for metric $E$ increased from 9.7\% (Env A) to 13.7\% (Env B), with regard to the Baseline A. Unlike metrics $TPOC$ and $EP$, metric $E$ accounts for time discounts applied to the POC values of the agents.
+Considering role-based incentives increases the gain from reporting in path optimisation.
 Thus, the path required to cooperate with other explorer agents and the mobile external entity has displaced them from covering more cells in areas of the highest interest sooner in the mission.